 Please contact Bennett Zon at email@example.com with an expression of interest.

 The Mid-Career Fellowships are designed both to support outstanding individual researchers with excellent research proposals, and to promote public understanding and engagement with humanities and social sciences.
-This call has yet to open, however it is anticipated to open in August 2018 and close September 2018.
-Applications can be drafted using 2017 guidelines.
-Acknowledging the time of year and the tight turn around we suggest the following timescales for those who are interested in this scheme.
+Further information for 20/21 to follow.
 Please contact Bennett Zon at firstname.lastname@example.org with an expression of interest.